warbe-maker/VBA-Message/MsgWiki.md

 * Title truncation
 * Limited message space
 * Inflexible reply button options (limited in number and caption text)
-* No monospace font option

-## Alternative message setup and designs

-The following examples should illustrate the effect

 # VB MsgBox Alternative
 The alternative VB MsgBox is not a 100% equivalent but comes with the main limitations eliminated